Introduction

 Can I refill my fire extinguisher myself?

-No—it’s recommended to have your fire extinguisher professionally serviced and refilled to ensure it meets safety standards.
+Refilling your fire extinguisher should be done by a professional to ensure it meets safety standards.

 How often should I inspect my fire extinguisher?

-Yes, you should inspect your fire extinguisher monthly to ensure it is in proper working condition and has not been tampered with.
+Inspecting your fire extinguisher monthly is important to confirm it’s in good working order and hasn’t been tampered with.

 What should I do if my fire extinguisher is expired?